fmillion-mnsu/cis350-m24/KALI.md

 1. Click Finish.
 Accept any "warnings" VirtualBox presents to you about not having a virtual hard drive.
 1. Now, try to boot the VM to make sure it works.

+    Press Enter at the boot selection screen to start up the desktop environment.

     > Kali is a comprehensive Linux distribution and booting it up may take some time.
 Be patient!

     If you are successful, you should see the Kali desktop screen in your VM: